The New Hanover County Arboretum

 One of the most beautiful and tranquil locations in southeastern North Carolina is the New Hanover County Arboretum.
 Lush landscapes, flowering plants and bushes, verdant lawns, and colorful water features combine to create a community garden that attracts thousands of visitors each year.
 Admission is FREE.
-The Arboretum gardens are open from 7am to dusk 365 days of the year unless closed for a private event or weather related event.
+The Arboretum gardens are usually open from dawn to dusk 365 days of the year unless closed for a private or weather related event but have restricted hours at this time and are currently open from 8am-5pm.

 The seven-acre Arboretum has one of the largest water gardens in North Carolina — home to multi-colored koi, turtles and frogs.
 Parents and grandparents bring children to the Arboretum just to feed the fish.
 A giant sea serpent stands watch over all.

 Paved walkways take you past a lush rose garden and then to a Japanese garden with a tea house and winding stream.
 Continual along the path to the Arboretum’s picnic area, and then to a magical children’s garden with a miniature cottage at its center.